albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 Persons: [Person{name='Aden'}, Person{name='Jade'}, Person{name='Mary'}, Person{name='Peter'}]
 ```

+Please note that the person's name can be `null`, which will cause the `compareTo()` method to throw a `NullPointerException`.
+The following sesions discuss this in more depth.

 #### How does the `compareTo()` method works?

 The [`compareTo()` method is defined by the `Comparable` interface]( https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Comparable.html).
 The `compareTo()` method returns: "_a negative integer, zero, or a positive integer as this object is less than, equal to, or greater than the specified object_".